 Once you’ve found a way to generate leads for your business, you’ll need to devise a lead nurturing strategy and set up lead nurturing campaigns to guide your leads down the sales funnel.

-While all business should use lead nurturing campaigns, not all of them do.
+While all businesses should use lead nurturing campaigns, not all of them do.
 The most successful businesses are often those that excel at lead nurturing.

 Most of your lead nurturing efforts will be done through email.
 Luckily for you, email marketing has shown to be the most effective form of marketing, and as much as six times more effective than social media.